basarat/typescript-book/docs/tips/typed-event.md

 This has the following advantages:
 * The types of events are easily discoverable as variables.
+* The event emitter variables are easily refactored independently.
 * Type safety for event data structures.

 ### Reference TypedEvent